 I am a third year PhD student in computer science at University of California, Berkeley, advised by Michael I. Jordan.
 I am also fortunate to work with Benjamin Recht.
+My research is supported by a Google Ph.D.
+Fellowship, and a Berkeley Graduate Fellowship.
 I am affiliated with Berkeley AI Research (BAIR) and RISE Lab.

-My research broadly investigates in algorithms and machine learning foundations, with a focus on societal impact and robustness guarantees.
+My research broadly investigates in algorithms and machine learning foundations, with a focus on robustness guarantees and societal impact.
 I am also very interested in the intersection of CS and economics.
 My recent focuses have been on mechanism design, causal inference, and statistical questions in reinforcement learning.

-I graduated with a Bachelor of Science triple majored in physics, computer science and mathematics from Hong Kong University of Science and Technology in 2018.
+I graduated with a Bachelor of Science triple majored in physics, computer science and mathematics from Hong Kong University of Science and Technology.
 I am very grateful for the mentorship of Kwok Yip Szeto, Dit-Yan Yeung and Mordecai J. Golin who guided me to research on statistical physics, machine learning and graph theory.

 Office: 523 Soda Hall, Berkeley, CA 94709

 I am happy to chat about research and the best way to reach me is by email.

 In my spare time I enjoy working and thinking philosophically about research questions.
 Outside research, I like running, hiking, music, reading books.
 I had a great time participating in the Berkeley Half Marathon, and being a mezzo-soprano at UC Berkeley University Choir.
 I also enjoy playing the piano, writing classical Chinese poems from time to time, and being an amateur photographer mostly taking snaps of the lovely nature.